EPA proposes new regulations for chemical plants

 The proposal, announced on Feb.
 25, would modify existing regulations that require 12,500 facilities that handle highly hazardous chemicals to develop risk management plans (RMPs).
 Over the past decade, some 1,500 accidents have occurred at these facilities, causing 60 deaths and 17,000 injuries, according to EPA.

-EPA’s proposal would, for the first time, require a subsection of companies, including refiners and chemical makers, to consider using alternative, safer technologies as they regularly update their RMPs, which is required at least every five years.
+EPA’s proposal would, for the first time, require a subsection of companies, including chemical makers and refineries, to consider using alternative, safer technologies as they regularly update their RMPs, which is required at least every five years.

-The Coalition to Prevent Chemical Disasters, a mix of community groups, unions, and others, fault the proposal for failing to make the safer technology analysis public and for covering too few companies.
-The organization point outs that 87% of facilities that must have RMPS would be exempt from the proposed new requirement.
+The Coalition to Prevent Chemical Disasters, a mix of community groups, unions, and others, faults the proposal for failing to make the safer technology analysis public and for covering too few companies.
+The organization point outs that 87% of facilities that must have RMPs would be exempt from the proposed new requirement.

-Also, the proposal would require companies that have chemical accidents to hire an independent third party to conduct compulsory safety audits, rather doing these audits themselves, as they do now, says Stanislaus.
+Also, the proposal would require companies that have chemical accidents to hire an independent third party to conduct compulsory safety audits, rather than doing these audits themselves, as they do now, Stanislaus says.
 And after an accident or a near-miss incident, companies would have to conduct root-cause analyses and prepare incident reports for EPA.

+The American Chemistry Council, an industry association, warns that the proposed audits and examination of safer alternative technology “will create unnecessary and potentially detrimental complexity.”

 Stanislaus says finalization of the proposed regulation is a top priority for his office but would provide no estimate of when it would be completed.